iainctduncan/papers/papers/tenor-2023/tenor-paper-draft.rst

   > (+ 2 (+ 3 4))

-And we can see that if we use macro expand with our problematic list, we get back our list, but we do not get an error message as we don't try to evaluate it.
+And we can see that if we use macro expand with our problematic list, we get back our list, but we do not get an error message as the interpreter no longer tries to evaluate it at the end.

 .. code:: scheme